 1. PostPlanify — Best Overall Hootsuite Alternative

-PostPlanify is a modern social media scheduler built for creators, agencies, and teams who want a fast, clean publishing experience without enterprise complexity or per-user pricing.
+PostPlanify is a modern social media scheduler built for creators, agencies, and teams who want deep analytics, team collaboration, and a vision-powered AI assistant without Hootsuite's per-user pricing or enterprise dashboard complexity.

 Key features: